Bounded Littlewood identities: Partitions

-\subsec{Partitions} A partition $\la=(\la_1,\la_2,\dots)$ is a weakly decreasing sequence of nonnegative integers such that only finitely-many $\la_i$ are positive.
+A partition $\la=(\la_1,\la_2,\dots)$ is a weakly decreasing sequence of nonnegative integers such that only finitely many $\la_i$ are positive.
 The positive $\la_i$ are called the parts of $\la$, and the number of parts, denoted $l(\la)$, is called the length of $\la$.
 As is customary, we often ignore the tail of zeros of a partition.
 If $\abs{\la}:=\sum_i \la_i=n$ we say that $\la$ is a partition of $n$.
 The unique partition of $0$ is denoted by $0$.
-As usual we identify a partition with its Young diagram---a collection of left-aligned rows of squares such that the $i$th row contains $\la_i$ squares.
+As usual, we identify a partition with its Young diagram---a collection of left-aligned rows of squares such that the $i$th row contains $\la_i$ squares.
+We use the English convention for drawing Young diagrams, with rows labelled from top to bottom and columns from left to right.
 For example, the partition $(5,3,3,1)$ corresponds to